How Does a Hard Money Loan Work With Bad Credit?

 In years past, some individuals tarnished the hard money lending industry when a few private money lenders provided very risky loans to borrowers, using real estate as collateral.
 This was done with the intent to foreclose on the properties.

 Luckily, these types of lenders no longer exist in the modern market, and so borrowers can feel relief that their investment will be safe.

 A hard money loan is simply a loan, generally a very short term one (private loans can only be granted with duration of up to 5 years), secured by real estate.
 They are funded by private investors (or a fund of them), as opposed to conventional lenders like a bank or credit union.
 However, they are not appropriate for all types of deals.

 Hard money loans are ideal for situations such as:

 - Fix and Flips.

 - When a real estate investor needs to act quickly.

 The lenders are primarily concerned with the value of the property, rather than the borrower's credit score (but the score might still be of some importance to some lenders).
-A borrower that tried, but failed, to get conventional financing from traditional source due to a foreclosure or short sale can still get a hard money loan as long as they have equity in the property being used as collateral.
+A borrower that tried, but failed, to get conventional financing from a traditional source due to a foreclosure or short sale can still get a hard money loan, as long as they have equity in the property being used as collateral.